lupyuen/lupyuen.github.io/src/de.md

 So MIXER0 mixes 1 Video Channel with 3 UI Channels over DMA ...
 And pumps the pixels continuously to ST7703 LCD Controller (via the Timing Controller)

+TODO

 Let's use the 3 UI Channels to render: 1️⃣ Mandelbrot Set 2️⃣ Blue Square 3️⃣ Green Circle

 ![Mandelbrot Set with UI Overlays on PinePhone](https://lupyuen.github.io/images/de-overlay.jpg)

+TODO: Other Display Engine Features

+We won't use these Display Engine Features today...

+__DE RT-WB:__ (Page 116)
+> The Real-time write-back controller (RT-WB) provides data capture function for display engine.
+It captures data from RT-mixer module, performs the image resizing function, and then write-back to SDRAM.

+(For screen capture?)

+__DE VSU:__ (Page 128)
+> The Video Scaler (VS) provides YUV format image resizing function for display engine.
+It receives data from overlay module, performs the image resizing function, and outputs to video post-processing modules.

+__DE Rotation:__ (Page 137)
+> There are several types of rotation: clockwise 0/90/180/270 degree Rotation and H-Flip/V-Flip.
+Operation of Copy is the same as a 0 degree rotation.

 # Appendix: Programming the A64 Display Engine